VilarimLucas/libraryApp/README.md

 npx eslint --init
 ```
-- Need to install the following packages: eslint@8.51.0 Ok to proceed (y) : y
+- Need to install the following packages: eslint@8.51.0 Ok to proceed (y) : <span style="color:blue">y</span>

+- How would you like to use ESLint: <span style="color:blue">To check syntax, find problems, and enforce code style</span>